Ammar-1993/wavss/README.md

 - API support for integration with external security tools.
 - Mobile-friendly interface for scanning on-the-go.
 - Real-time threat intelligence feed integration.

 ---

-## Contributing

-Contributions to WAVSS are welcome!
-Please fork the repository and submit pull requests with detailed descriptions.
-For major changes, please open an issue first to discuss your ideas.

----

 ## Project Contributors and Supervision